j3bian/Image-Background-Compression/README.md

 <details>
     <summary>Image Compression</summary>
 The JPEG (Joint Photographic Experts Group) standard is a lossy compression algorithm that provides one solution to this problem.
 Simply, it relies on the 2D Discrete Cosine Transform to deconstruct the image into the frequency domain and then compresses the image in the frequency domain.
 With more detail in the image, the more information is stored within the frequency domain, and therefore less compression can be done and the larger the file.
-For a blank white picture on the other hand, the information can be stored in the very low frequency range and therefore can be greatly compressed and the file is much smaller.
+For a blank white picture on the other hand, the information can be stored in the very low frequency range and therefore can be greatly compressed and the file is much smaller.<br>
-![alt text] (/images/figure1.jpg "Figure 1") \
+![Figure 1] (images/figure1.jpg "Figure 1")<br>
 Figure 1: Two JPEG images: Blank (left) only has size 1.27KB while Random (left) has size 22.5KB
 </details>

 <details>
     <summary>Ocular foveated imaging</summary>
 The human eye (and many other animals) uses an imaging technique to also increase resolution of an incoming image without necessarily having to support such a high resolution.
 The light receptors in an eye is not evenly distributed, instead the receptors are more densely packed in the middle, called the fovea.
 This means the perceived image is very clear in the middle but low resolution the further out from the center, this is called foveated imaging.
 A simple demonstration of this phenomenon it to hold a book at arm’s length and close one eye, place a thumb on the page and with the open eye, stare directly at your thumb and try to read the words on the page with your peripheral vision.
 A simple estimate of the number of light receptors in a human eye gives us an approximation of 5 million receptors, translating to a 5 megapixel resolution.
-However, using a foveated imaging technique and moving one’s to translate the center of the image, the human eye mimics a resolution of 576 megapixels .
+However, using a foveated imaging technique and moving one’s to translate the center of the image, the human eye mimics a resolution of 576 megapixels .<br>
-![alt text] (/images/figure2.jpg "Figure 2") \
+![Figure 2] (images/figure2.jpg "Figure 2")<br>
 Figure 2: Rendered simulation of foveated imagining.
 The center remains very highly detailed while the peripherals are blurred.
 </details>